Benefits of FTEs: A Better Staffing Model

 You should consider investing in an FTE if you have:

-- a strong, trustworthy relationship with a partnering IT company.
+- a strong, trustworthy relationship with a partnering Web development company.

 - a large, in-depth project in your hand which will keep 1-2 people busy for at least 6 months.